 Understand the impact of these dysphoric symptoms during two menstrual cycles

-Comparison of performance at the proposed emotional Stroop task in daily life according to the phase of the menstrual cycle (follicular phase, luteal phase and late luteal phase
+Comparison of performance on the emotional Stroop task proposed in daily life according to the phase of the menstrual cycle (follicular phase, luteal phase, and late luteal phase);

 Time frame: 3 months